A Survey on Dialogue Summarization: Recent Advances and New Frontiers: Taxonomy

 \subsection{Meeting Summarization}

-Meeting plays an essential part in our daily life, which allows us to share information and collaborate with others.
-With the growing number of meetings, meeting summaries, aka meeting minutes could be of great value for both participants and non-participants to quickly grasp the main ideas.
+Meeting plays an essential part in our daily life.
+Especially due to the spread of COVID-19 worldwide, people are more dependent on online meetings to share information and collaborate with others.
+Accordingly, meeting summaries, aka meeting minutes could be of great value for both participants and non-participants to quickly grasp the main meeting ideas.
 Thanks to the earlier publicly available datasets AMI \cite{ami} and ICSI \cite{icsi}, meeting summarization has attracted extensive research attentions.

 Precedent works focus on extractive meeting summarization.
-They adopt various features to detect importance utterances, such key phrases \cite{ext-meet-key1,ext-meet-key2}, topics \cite{ext-meet-topic} and speaker characteristics \cite{ext-meet-speaker}.
-However, due to the multi-participants nature, information is scattered and incoherent in the meeting, which makes the extractive methods unsuitable for meeting summarization \cite{Murray2010GeneratingAV}.
-Therefore, \newcite{meet-abs-1} turn towards abstractive methods and propose to fuse important contents based on the dependency graph. \newcite{meet-abs-2} design automatic community creation method and use templates to get the final summary for each community. \newcite{acl2018-shang} propose a graph-based method for summary generation in an unsupervised manner.
+They adopt various features to detect important utterances, such key phrases, topics and speaker characteristics.
+However, due to the multi-participants nature, information is scattered and incoherent in the meeting, which makes the extractive methods unsuitable for meeting summarization.
+Therefore, recent years witness a growing trend of abstractive meeting summarization methods \cite{acl2018-shang}.

-With the development of neural networks, many works have explored the application of deep learning in meeting summarization task and have achieve remarkable success \cite{meet-deep-1,meet-deep-2,meet-deep-3}.
-Although deep learning-based methods have strong modeling abilities, taking only literally information into consideration is not sufficient.
+With the development of neural networks, many works have explored the application of deep learning in meeting the summarization task and have achieved remarkable success \cite{emnlp2020-hmnet-zhu}.
+Although deep learning-based methods have strong modeling abilities, taking only literal information into consideration is not sufficient.
 This is because there are diverse interactive signals among meeting utterances and the long meeting transcripts further pose challenges to traditional sequence-to-sequence models.
-To this end, some works devote efforts to incorporate auxiliary information for better modeling meetings, such as dialogue discourse \cite{Ganesh2019RestructuringCU,ijcai2021-feng}, dialogue acts \cite{goo,meet-act-new} and domain terminologies \cite{coling2020-term-koay}.
-To handle long meeting transcripts, \newcite{Zhao2019AbstractiveMS} propose a hierarchical adaptive segmental encoder-decoder network which automatically segments the meeting into topically consistent parts. \newcite{emnlp2020-hmnet-zhu} and \newcite{Rohde2021HierarchicalLF} adopt hierarchical architectures, which model the meeting from token-level to turn-level. \newcite{Koay2021ASA} present a sliding-window approach to process the lengthy meeting progressively.
+To this end, some works devote efforts to incorporate auxiliary information for better modeling meetings, such as dialogue discourse \cite{ijcai2021-feng}, dialogue acts \cite{goo} and domain terminologies \cite{coling2020-term-koay}.
+Besides, several strategies are carefully devised to handle long meeting transcripts, including hierarchical modeling strategy \cite{emnlp2020-hmnet-zhu}, sliding window strategy \cite{Koay2021ASA}, retrieve-then-summarize strategy \cite{zhang-etal-2021-exploratory-study} and pre-training strategy \cite{DialogLM}.